lynk-design/lynk/docs/components/menu.md

 </lynk-menu>
 ```

-<lynk-alert open>Menus are intended for system menus (dropdown menus, select menus, context menus, etc.).
+<lynk-alert type="warning" open>Menus are intended for system menus (dropdown menus, select menus, context menus, etc.).
 They should not be mistaken for navigation menus which serve a different purpose and have a different semantic meaning.
 If you're building navigation, use `<nav>` and `<a>` elements instead.</lynk-alert>

 [component-metadata:lynk-menu]